arthexis/Tome/Mysteries/Principia/README.md

 ## Using Magic: Spells

-Each of the Principia enables the use one or more basic _spells_.
+Each of the Principia enables the use one or more basic _spells_ and _traits_.

+__Traits__ are innate magical properties that the Initiate benefits from.
-Each spell is either a continuous magical effect, or a magical effect that can be triggered by performing a rite.
+__Spells__ are flexible magical effects that can be triggered by performing a rite.

-The 8 Spells available to all Mages using only the Four Principia are:
+The 8 spells available to all Mages using only the Four Principia are:

-1. Unseen Sense (Velos)
 1. Revelation (Velos)
 1. Occultation (Velos)
-1. Mage Time (Copas)
 1. Channelling (Copas)
-1. Consecration (Dagas)
 1. Power Word (Dagas)
 1. Binding (Hilos)

+The 3 traits all Mages obtain from the Principia are:

+1. Unseen Sense (Velos)
+1. Mage Time (Copas)
+1. Consecration (Dagas)

 ### Rolling Dice